yaleyang5/yaleyang5/README.md

 </div>

 # <div align="center">Hi!
-I'm Yale, a Frontend Developer 👨‍💻</div>
+I'm Yale, a Software Engineer 👨‍💻</div>

-- 🔭 I’m currently working as a Frontend Developer at [Joon Health](https://www.joonhealth.co/)!
+- 🔭 I’m currently working as a Senior Software Engineer at [Heyo](http://heyo.is/)!

 - 🌱 These days, I’m actively developing an Expo app using Typescript, React-Native, and Tailwind, while also maintaining multiple React/Typescript/Tailwind apps.

 - ❓ Ask me about anything related to React and related technologies.

 - ⚡ Fun facts: I arrange for a cappella 🎶, can do a backflip 🙃, and play Super Smash Bros. competitively! 🎮